-Rather than applying properties one by one to enhance the visual aspect of your branches, it is normally easier to use the Format tab shown at the right of the ribbon when the branch is selected.
-Using this tab, you can apply branch shapes, branch colors and other coordinated attributes in one step.
+Rather than applying properties one by one to enhance the visual aspect of your topics, it is normally easier to use the Format tab shown at the right of the ribbon when the topic is selected.
+Using this tab, you can apply topic shapes, topic colors and other coordinated attributes in one step.
 Similarly, the Design tab lets you apply predefined layouts and styles to the entire map in one step.